maksimKorzh/sacrilegious_data_protection/README.md

-# sacrilegious_data_protection
+# Sacrilegious web scraping data protection method created on the knee
-Sacrilegious web scraping data protection method created on the knee
+Probably one of the most weird ways to protect your data from being scraped

 # You just try to scrape it!
 https://maksimkorzh.github.io/sacrilegious_data_protection/